scikal/LD-CHASE/README.md

 **Contrast-Crossovers**

-A tools Haplotype-aware inference of human chromosome crossovers.
+A tool for Haplotype-aware inference of human chromosome crossovers.